 - Glue sticks

 - Cut apart the leaf templates.
-Make sure you have enough leaves and snails to give every student at least one!
+Make sure you have enough leaves and snails to give every student at least one of each.

-- Place paper snail templates, and leaf templates out on tables along with markers, glue and scissors.
+- Place the paper snail and leaf templates out on tables along with markers, glue, and scissors.

-- Next, roll up the snails, starting from the end opposite from the eyes.
+- Roll up the snails, starting at the end opposite from the eyes.

 It’s such a fun activity.
-I think we will end up making them all week long!
+I think we will end up making this craft all week long!

-Later on, I made some really tiny paper snails that were super adorable.
+I also made some really tiny paper snails that were super adorable.
 You can make smaller versions of the snails and pair the tiny snails with a larger snail to make a whole snail family!